 Still, today this area is a territory with special status within Krasnoyarsk Krai.
 Most of the Selkups live in Yamalo-Nenetsia, but there is also a significant population in Tomsk Oblast.

 B) Yukaghir group

 The Yukaghir can be classified into two divisions—the Northern, or Tundra, and the Southern, or Kolyma, Yukaghir.
-Their dialects are not mutually intelligible, and (until the late 20th century) multilingualism in several combinations of Russian, Chukchi, Even, and Sakha (Yakut) was common.
-Few of the younger Yukaghir speak their mother tongue, and because of assimilation they are generally monolingual or bilingual in Sakha or Russian.
+Their dialects are not mutually intelligible, and (until the late 20th century) multilingualism in several combinations of Russian, Chukchi, Even, and Sakha (Yakut) was expected.
+Few of the younger Yukaghir speak their mother tongue.
+Because of assimilation, they are generally monolingual or bilingual in Sakha or Russian.

-The Northern Yukaghir were patrilocal (centred on the male’s family) while the Southern Yukaghir were matrilocal.
+The Northern Yukaghir were patrilocal (centered on the male’s family), while the Southern Yukaghir were matrilocal.
 Inheritance in both groups was patrilineal.
 Small family groups were generally organized into clans.
-Each clan was guided in matters of food provision and clan defense by an able adult male.
+Each clan was guided in food provision and clan defense by an able adult male.
 Although the Yukaghir were Christianized in the 18th century, they retained many traditional beliefs, including the practice of shamanism.

 C) Mongolic group